 I used to think I didn’t like Stuffed Pepper Soup….what was I thinking?!?!
 This seriously tastes like Spaghetti Sauce but it’s a full complete meal.
 It’s a great way to get a ton of extra veggies without realizing it, and you can use quinoa OR brown rice!

-I’m weird, I will eat soup ANY time of year!
+I’m a little crazy, I will eat soup ANY time of year!
 Anyone else like that?
 PS this recipe makes a TON, so freeze extra for a busy day!

 STUFFED PEPPER SOUP